 - Enforcement implications

-You can register to attend by Webinar by clicking the Register button at the bottom of this page.
+You can register to attend by Webinar by clicking the Register link at the bottom of this page.

 General information on our practice is available on the K&S Website and in our electronic publication Serving the Healthcare Industry.
 If you would like to be included on our regular healthcare practice mailing list to receive notices of other events and written updates, you can be added by submitting your full contact information to email@example.com.